MicrosoftDocs/cpp-docs/docs/c-language/c-primary-expressions.md

 ---
 # C primary expressions

 Primary expressions are the building blocks of more complex expressions.
-They may be constants, identifiers, and in C11, a [Generic selection](generic_selection.md).
-An expression in parentheses is also a primary expression.
+They may be constants, identifiers, a [Generic selection](generic_selection.md), or an expression in parentheses.

 ## Syntax